 - An expert in a specific domain.
 Not a generalist.
 Not someone who advises on “business.”
 Someone who advises on a defined area - operations, finance, marketing systems, product development - with verifiable depth.

 - Understated in self-presentation.
 Competence is demonstrated through work, not claims.
-The Fachberater does not need to tell you they are an expert.
+The Fachberater doesn't need to tell you they're an expert.
 Their knowledge makes it obvious.

 - Process-oriented.
 DACH business culture values structured approaches.
 Frameworks, methodologies, documented processes.
 The Fachberater brings a system, not just an opinion.

 - Honest about limitations.
-In DACH culture, admitting what you do not know increases credibility rather than decreasing it.
-“This is outside my expertise — I recommend you speak with a specialist in X” is a trust-building statement.
+In DACH culture, admitting what you don't know increases credibility rather than decreasing it.
+“This is outside my expertise - I recommend you speak with a specialist in X” is a trust-building statement.

 - Relationship-first.
 Business relationships in Austria and the broader DACH region are built on personal trust, established over time.
 The Fachberater invests in the relationship before the transaction.